 2. How to access ELI

 Access eLearning Intro through Blackboard as you would any other course.
 Use your Key Account credentials to login to Blackboard, then click on eLearning Intro in the course list.
-Students who need assistance with registration for online courses should call the EPIC Help Line at 919-866-5293 or 919-866-5623 or email email@example.com.
+Students who need assistance with registration for online courses should contact the helpdesk at 919-866-7000 or email email@example.com.
 For technical assistance with the eLearning Intro, students need to call the help desk at 919-866-7000 and select help with Blackboard.